Octopodo/kt-testing-suite-core/README.md

 });
 ```

-For detailed examples and advanced usage including nested hooks, see the [Core Documentation](docs/core.md).
+For detailed examples and advanced usage including nested hooks, see the [Hooks Documentation](docs/hooks.md).

 ## Documentation